Ensure we’re ready for release¶

 - branch should be up to date

-- travis builds should be passing
+- github action builds should be passing

 - test with a clean install on local machine if possible